Overview of inventory reporting methods

 Both public and private companies can elect to use “pushdown” accounting when there’s a merger, acquisition or other change-in-control event.
 What does this mean — and when might this alternative reporting method be advantageous?
 Understanding your options Pushdown accounting refers to the practice of adjusting an acquired company’s standalone financial statements to reflect the acquirer’s […]

-The statement of cash flows highlights the sources and uses of cash.
-It’s arguably the most misunderstood and underappreciated part of a company’s annual report.
-Here’s an overview of how this statement is organized and what the Financial Accounting Standards Board (FASB) has recently done to make it more user-friendly.
-Cash flows from operations The […]
+A business owner should understand their cash flow.
+A statement of cash flows highlights the sources and uses of cash.
+This can often quickly be reported from Quickbooks or other accounting software.
+It’s arguably the most misunderstood and under appreciated part of a company’s annual report.
+Here’s an overview of how this statement is organized […]